JacksonM8/voxov-cpp/README.md

 ## Goals
 - Refresh raycasting/SVO concepts
-- Explore cross platform C++/CMake projkect development from a blank slate
+- Explore cross platform C++/CMake project development from a blank slate
-- Should be simple and easy for third party who stumbles across the project to build and run it
+- Should be simple and easy for any third party who stumbles across the project to build and run it
 - Concentrate on producing a recognisably functional end result in a short timeframe

 ## Scope/Constraints